 By JAY REEVES, MICHAEL BIESECKER and KATHLEEN FOODY

-“We, our kids, feel 100 percent American and Chattanoogan,” said the Pakistani-born Ali, who is a child psychiatrist.
+“We, our kids, feel 100 percent American and Chattanoogan,” said the Pakistani-born Ali.
 “Now they are wondering if that is how people still look at them.”

 It was a remarkable show of togetherness in a region where relations have sometimes been tense since the terror attacks of Sept.
 11, 2001.

 About 100 miles to the northwest, plans to construct an Islamic center drew stiff community opposition for years in Murfreesboro, Tenn., where the mosque finally opened in 2012.
 Opponents then filed suit to block plans for an adjoining cemetery, but a judge tossed the case last year.